kwilkos/cxf/distribution/src/main/release/samples/ws_addressing/README.txt

 the current message, and a protocol interceptor (MAPCodec) responsible for encoding/decoding these properties as SOAP Headers.

-An additional demo-specific protocol handler (HeaderSnooper) is used to snoop the SOAP Headers and display these to the console.
+A demo-specific logging.properties file is used to snoop the log messages relating to WS-A Headers and display these to the console in concise form.

 Normally the WS-Addressing MessageAddressProperties are generated and propagated implicitly, without any intravention from the